660104A 4th January: London, unidentifeid

 - All Sold Out III (MJ/KR) -Between The Buttons-version

-- Back Street Girl II (MJ/KR) -Jack Nitzsche on harpsichord; Between
+- Back Street Girl II (MJ/KR) -Jack Nitzsche on harpsichord; Between The

 Buttons-version

-- Connection II (MJ/KR) -STU on organ and piano; Between The
+- Connection II (MJ/KR) -Between The Buttons-version

 - Dandelion I (MJ/KR) -early version with KR on guide-vocals (under